NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 There's a lot more in the notes but tbh they're pretty complicated!
 It seems that these routers in the send Link State advertisements which communicates the routers local topology.
 This results in a complete network map, that updates when the network updates.

-These LSAs are processsed as so:
+These LSAs are processed as so:

 ![How the router processes](<Screen Shot 2020-01-19 at 7.18.54 PM-2.png>)